 If you are a US citizen who wants to petition for a green card for your parents, follow the steps outlined below.

-Step 1: File an immigration petition for beneficiary (i.e. your parents)
+Step 1: File an immigration petition for beneficiary (i.e. your parents).

-- Current green card immigration petition filing fee: $420 USD (as of April 2011).
+- Submit green card immigration petition filing fee of $420 USD.

 - Depending on the applicable USCIS service center workload, it may take 3 months or more.

 If parents are outside USA, and the I-130 is approved, your parents will be informed and required to attend the green card interview at the applicable nearest US consulate in their home country.
 Interview needs to be scheduled and may require a medical exam.
 Parents need to pay the fee and attend the interview.
 If everything goes well, they will be granted immigration visa (green card).
 Upon arriving in USA, they will get the stamp at the port of entry (POE) by an immigration officer, and in few days, they will receive the plastic green card delivered to their US mailing address.

 If parents are already present in USA, you can file immigration petition I-130 and Adjustment of Status (AOS), I-485, together.
 Read more about Adjustment of Status.

 As a part of your green card application for your parents, you will be required to submit certain supporting documentation with your petition.
 Depending on the parent, the required documentation may vary.
 For details, see the table below.

 |If you are petitioning for your...||You must submit:|